cap-js/docs/cds/cdl.md

 > For adding foreign key constraints on database level, see [Database Constraints.](../guides/databases#db-constraints).

-If the target has a single primary key, a default value can be provided (beta feature).
+If the target has a single primary key, a default value can be provided.
 This default applies to the generated foreign key element `address_ID`:

 ```cds